fbpx

 The Shot List

 For my regular family shoots, I have a shot list in my head.
 I roughly follow the same routine for each family session I do but I have flexibility to switch things up if it’s not working.
-We take shots in the bedrooms, living room, sometimes a basement play area and even the kitchen.
+We take shots in the bedrooms, living room, and even the kitchen.
 It’s directed but still pretty organic and natural.

 For extended family shoots it’s an entirely different story.
 There are so many shots required that it’s impossible to do the session organically.
 We will work together to discuss the shots you want, and then we basically stay in one or two areas and I call out who is required to be in each shot.
 After each shot, we will cross it out so there is no confusion.
 It is much more structured with less time for natural moments.
 I rarely follow the list order exactly, but I do make sure each shot gets done.